 The Dr. Daniel Morris Language Center provides a comfortable environment where you can pursue your language studies outside of class.
-Join one of our conversation groups, come for tutoring in the language you are studying, come to study on your own, or hang out with other language students and tutors from around the world.
+Join one of our conversation groups, come for tutoring in the language you are studying, come to study on your own, or hang out with other language students and tutors.
 The Language Center, located in Central Hall 270 (upstairs), has computers, conversation tables, and a variety of print and media resources to enhance language study.

 Please note: Central Hall is currently being remodeled.
 Tutoring is available in the Modular Building or vía Zoom

 See individual hours below to schedule an appointment with a tutor.

 * Tutoring is not available the first week of term, during finals week, or over the summer.

 The Language Center is open to all students currently enrolled in courses at SOU.